MG-MAMPOSSt: A code to test modifications of gravity with the dynamics of galaxy clusters: The MG-MAMPOSSt and ClusterGEN codes

-While for linear Horndeski and Beyond Horndeski gravity the modified gravity parameters are independent of the size of the halo, in chameleon screening the suppression of the fifth force is related to the matter density.
-In particular, as we will show in Section \ref{sec:fr}, clusters with smaller mass and larger $r_s$ have a screening mechanism less efficient with respect to more massive halos.
+While for linear Horndeski and VS models the modified gravity parameters are independent of the size of the halo, in CS the suppression of the fifth force is related to the matter density.
+In particular, as we will show in Section \ref{sec:fr}, clusters with smaller mass and larger $r_\text{s}$ have a screening mechanism less efficient with respect to more massive haloes.

-In the bottom plots of Fig. \ref{fig:BH_test} we show the relative ratio of mass profiles in chameleon gravity with respect to GR obtained for different values of $\mathcal{Q}$ and $\phi_\infty$.
-In both plots, solid red and blue lines refer to an $f(R)$-type model ($\mathcal{Q}=1/\sqrt{6}$) with $\phi_\infty=10^{-4},\,\,2\times10^{-5}$ respectively.
-For a large background field the cluster is not screened and the effective mass profile is enhanced of a factor $2\mathcal{Q}^2$ compared to the standard NFW model.
-Decreasing $\phi_\infty$ the screening mechanism becomes active and $M_{\text{dyn}}\equiv M_{\text{NFW}}$ for $r\le S$.
-Grey curves shows the effective mass profiles for a chameleon field $\phi_\infty=10^{-4}$ and a coupling constant $\mathcal{Q}=1$; since the screening effect is connected also to the coupling with matter, part of the halo is screened while in the non-screened region the fifth force increases.
-In the bottom left plot of Fig. \ref{fig:BH_test} the NFW parameters are $r_{200}=2.0\,\text{Mpc},\,\,r_s=0.3\,\text{Mpc}$, while the bottom right plot shows the same chameleon models for a halo with $r_{200}=1.5\,\text{Mpc},\,\,r_s=0.5\,\text{Mpc}$.
-As expected, the screening suppression is reduced and the effect of the fifth force is enhanced also for small field values.
+In the bottom plots of Fig. \ref{fig:BH_test}, we show the relative ratio of mass profiles in CS with respect to GR obtained for different values of $\mathcal{Q}$ and $\phi_\infty$.
+For a large background field, the cluster is not screened and the effective mass profile is enhanced of a factor $2\mathcal{Q}^2$ compared to the standard NFW model.
+Decreasing $\phi_\infty$, the screening mechanism becomes active and $M_{\text{dyn}}\equiv M_{\text{NFW}}$ for $r\le S$.
+Grey curves show the effective mass profiles for a chameleon field $\phi_\infty=10^{-4}$ and a coupling constant $\mathcal{Q}=1$ -- since the screening effect is connected to the coupling with matter, part of the halo is screened, while the fifth force increases in the non-screened region.
+The bottom left plot of Fig. \ref{fig:BH_test} refers to more massive halo with higher concentration with respect to the bottom right plot (see details in the caption of the Figure).
+As expected, in this second case the screening suppression is reduced and the effect of the fifth force is enhanced also for small field values.

-\subsection{B. ClusterGEN}
+\subsection{B. \textsc{ClusterGEN}}